 What happens to your Google Analytics data if your business is building a new website on a new domain?
-Are you able to keep your old data and continue tracking visitor data as if your site never moved?
-The answer is ‘Yes!’
-It’s very easy to do and this post will show you how to do it.
+Do you need to set up a new Google Analytics account?
+Or, are you able to keep your old data and continue tracking visitor data as if your site never moved?
+The answer is ‘Yes, you can keep your old data!’

 First, you need to add the Google Analytics code that’s being used on your current site to the new site.
 Here’s how to find it:

 To do this, click on the ‘Profiles’ tab in the Analytics settings screen.
 The existing profiles for your account appear in the drop-down menu.

 Repeat this for each of your profiles.
 One thing to keep in mind is that if your profile use filters based on pages on your old site, you’ll still need to update the filters to reflect the addresses of the pages on your new site.